-“Presences ‐ Italian Landscapes” is the title of a series of works from George Tatge, one of the most esteemed Italian photographers of his generation.
+“Presences ‐ Italian Landscapes” is the title of a series of work from George Tatge, one of the most esteemed Italian photographers of his generation.

-For George Tatge the creative process, from exposing the image to retouching of the finalprint, requires deep introspection, painstaking technique and great dedication.
-Tatge’s photographs are made with a Deardorff, the legendary view camera which produces largeformat 13 X 18cm. negatives.
-Tatge revisits the historical dimension of photography in order to confront the aesthetic concerns of the contemporary world.
+For George Tatge, the creative process, from exposing the image to the retouching of the final print, requires deep introspection, painstaking technique and great dedication.
+Tatge’s photographs are made with a Deardorff, the legendary view camera which produces large format 13 X 18 cm. negatives.
+Tatge revisits photography’s historical dimension in order to confront the aesthetic concerns of the contemporary world.
 His favorite subject: the landscape.
 But not just any landscape… One that often drifts towards allegory and

 mental vision.
-Landscapes that certainly fall in direct continuity from a long tradition of Constable and romantic views of American painters from the “Hudson River” school to néoromantiques, and to conceptual Land Art.
+Landscapes that certainly fall in direct continuity from a long tradition of Constable and romantic views of American painters from the “Hudson River” school to néo-romantics and to conceptual Land Art.